Boeing overtakes Airbus in annual sales race

 Boeing has said it is confident its 787 is safe but is reviewing the plane's design and assembly together with the U.S. Federal Aviation Administration.

-EADS's shares were up 4 percent at 33.79 euros by 1315 GMT Thursday, the second-biggest gainer in France's blue-chip CAC 40 index.
+EADS's shares were up 4 percent at 33.79 euros by 1315 GMT Thursday, the second-biggest gainer in France's blue-chip CAC 40 index <0#.FCHI>.
 The stock has gained around 14 percent this month after adding 22 percent last year.

 Airbus said it had booked 914 gross orders during 2012 as Boeing caught up with demand for revamped medium-haul jets, selling exactly the same volume for one model alone.